mamcer/mamcer.github.io/_posts/2018-04-21-continuous-delivery-mvc-parameters-tfs.md

 ### Build Solution

 The next task is responsible to generate the deployment package of our application.
-As we are working with an ASP .NET MVC application it's a MSBuild task.
+As we are working with an ASP .NET MVC application it basically consist on a MSBuild task.

 ![MSBuild](../img/2018-04-21-continuous-delivery-mvc-parameters-tfs/03-msbuild.png)